Dardanelle, Arkansas: 2000 census

-Also, there were 1,877 housing units in Dardanelle city, 89.5% of which were occupied housing units, with just over 50% of occupied units being those of homeowners.
-There were 1,680 households, out of which 39.7% had children under the age of 18 living with them, 42.4% were married couples living together, 15.8% had a female householder with no husband present, and 33.6% were non-families.
-29.2% of all households were made up of individuals, and 27.6% had someone living alone who was 65 years of age or older.
-The average household size was 2.74 and the average family size was 3.33.

 Economy

-Some of Dardanelle's larger employers include Tyson Foods, Walmart Supercenter, The Dardanelle Nursing and Rehabilitation Center, Dardanelle School System, Dardanelle City Government and Chambers Bank, which acquired River Town Bank (formerly the Bank of Dardanelle) in 2019.
+Some of Dardanelle's larger employers include Tyson Foods, Walmart Supercenter, the Dardanelle Nursing and Rehabilitation Center, Dardanelle School System, Dardanelle City government, and Chambers Bank, which acquired River Town Bank (formerly the Bank of Dardanelle) in 2019.

 Dardanelle is home to the Dardanelle Post-Dispatch.
-Established in 1853, the newspaper claims to be the oldest weekly newspaper in Arkansas.
+Established in 1853, the newspaper claims to be Arkansas's oldest weekly newspaper.